mantonik/n8n_server/README.md

 ######################
 # Setup server
-# run application as opc user
+# run application as user who will start docker for n8n ( it was develop as root user for now )
 # some parts will be runned as root user but file system will be under opc or user of your choise

 cd ~/bin